MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD08_LAB_MANUAL.md

 ### Exercise 4: Using jQuery

+#### Scenario

+In this exercise, you will:

+- Use NPM to add jQuery package by editing the package.json file.
+- Add and edit javascript files to handle click events, modify elements and change the style of the application.
+- Add client-side validation using jQuery validation package.

+The main tasks for this exercise are as follows:

+1. Use NPM to add jQuery.

+2. Use jQuery to add event handlers.

+3. Use jQuery to modify an element with a particular id.

+4. Use jQuery to change a style.

+5. Client-side validation using jQuery.

+6. Run the application.

 #### Task 1: Use NPM to add jQuery

 1. Add a new **package.json** file to the **Zoo** project.